Welcome back, Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Number 14 referenced whiteness.

-Let me read to you from the Urban Dictionary.
+Let me read to you from the urban dictionary, 26 different definitions of this word.

 And here's number 14.

-A socialist in democratic capitalistic Western countries is a person who has more often than not been raised in a white middle class family and adopts a socialistic political worldview to vent the guilt felt by such an upbringing.
+A socialist in democratic, capitalistic Western countries is a person who has more often than not been raised in a white middle-class family and adopts a socialistic political worldview to vent the guilt felt by such an upbringing.

-And an attempt to identify with poorer people in countries.
+This cathartic measure is a form of psychological flagellation and an attempt to identify with poorer people in countries.

 The socialist realizes that the hand they were dealt was not contingent on their being special, but lucky.